 Whooping cough (pertussis) in a recognizable form evolves over a period of 2 weeks.
 It usually starts as a sore throat with a mild feeling of tiredness and being unwell.
 Maybe some catarrhal symptoms too, like a cold.
 Within 2 or 3 days it turns into a dry, "ordinary" cough.
 This persists, but may come and go over the next 7 to 10 days.
 Thenthe cough may become a little productive of small amounts of sticky clear phlegm.
 Occasional intense bouts of choking coughing start to occur.

-Attacks of a choking cough that lasts from 1 to 2 minutes, often with vomiting, severe facial congestions and a feeling or appearance of suffocation.
-Between these attacks of coughing the sufferer appears and usually feels perfectly well.
-These choking attacks of coughing happen as little as twice a day or as many as fifty.
-Between attacks ('paroxysms' is the technical name) the sufferer may not cough at all.
-'Whooping' is a noise that comes from the voice box after a paroxysm when the sufferer is suddenly able to take a breath in again.
+Fever is usually limited to the first week and is only mild.
+After the above it becomes a more choking cough that lasts from 1 to 2 minutes, often with vomiting, severe facial congestions and a feeling or appearance of suffocation.
+Between these attacks the sufferer usually appears feels perfectly well.
+These choking attacks happen as little as twice a day or as many as fifty.
+Between attacks the sufferer may not cough at all.
+'Whooping' is a noise that comes from the voice box after a paroxysm of coughing when the sufferer is suddenly able to take a breath in again.

-Only about 50% of whooping cough sufferers 'whoop' but this is where the name comes from.
+Only about 50% of sufferers 'whoop' but this is where the name comes from.
 Sometimes the patient stops breathing after a severe bout of coughing, long enough to go blue.
 Occasionally the patient faints as well.
 Recovery is usually rapid however, and back to normal within a couple of minutes

 If whooping cough seems to come back again just when you seem to be getting over it, it usually means you have just caught a viral cough/cold.
 I brings the whooping cough symptoms back temporarily.
 You are not infectious for whooping cough in these circumstances.